 Science on Stage Festival 2024

-The 13th European Science on Stage festival will take from 12-15 August 2024 in Turku, Finland.
+The 13th European Science on Stage festival will take place from 12-15 August 2024 in Turku, Finland.

 450 primary and secondary school teachers from all over Europe share their most creative STEM ideas at stands, in workshops, and in highlight sessions.
 Participants will be chosen through competitive national events in over 30 countries.